 Academic Office Locations

 |Academic Office Phone Number

 Salt Lake City, UT 84132

-Harriet W. Hopf, MD is Professor, Vice Chair for Faculty Development, and Director of Resident Research Training in the Department of Anesthesiology; Adjunct Professor of Bioengineering; and Associate Dean for Academic Affairs in the School of Medicine at the University of Utah.
+Harriet W. Hopf, MD is Professor, Vice Chair for Faculty Development, and Director of Resident Research Training in the Department of Anesthesiology; and Adjunct Professor of Bioengineering.
 She received her BA from Yale University and her MD from Dartmouth Medical School.
 She completed surgical internship at the University of Minnesota and anesthesia residency at the University of California, San Francisco (UCSF).
 She was on the faculty at UCSF for 14 years before moving to the University of Utah in 2006.
-She is board certified in Anesthesiology and Undersea and Hyperbaric Medicine.
+She is board certified in Anesthesiology.
 Her research focuses on preventing surgical site infection and improving research training for students, trainees, and junior faculty.
 In 2008-9, she completed the Executive Leadership in Academic Medicine Program at Drexel University.

 In collaboration with other faculty development leaders, Dr. Hopf helped to develop a web-based mentoring resource (http://www.research.utah.edu/Mentoring/index.html) for the whole campus.